 Trademark is perpetual in nature, and registration of a trademark is valid only for a period of 10 years.
-However, after competition of ten years, the Applicant can renew the trademark for another ten years, and this can go on for eternity.
+However, after the competition of ten years, the Applicant can renew the trademark for another ten years, and this can go on for eternity.
 Hence, a trademark application, once registered, must be renewed every ten years, failing which the trademark is liable to be removed from the Register of Trademarks.
 An application for the renewal of a trademark shall be made under Form TM-R along with the prescribed Government fee, anytime within six months prior to the expiry of the registration of the mark.
-Failure to submit the requisite fee along with the Form TM-R may cause the trademark to be removed from Register.
-Trademark renewal preserves those rights which are only available to a registered mark.
+The trademark will be deemed to be removed from the TM Register if the applicant fails to file the TM-R form with the requisite fee within the stipulated time.
+Trademark renewal shall preserve all the rights that were previously available to it before the expiry of the duration.
 In case the proprietor fails to renew the trademark, he loses all the protection that comes along with registration.
 For example, a registered trademark has the benefit of a legal presumption of ownership.
-That means that the burden of proof is on others to try and disprove your ownership.
+This consequently means that the burden of proof lies on the third party in trying to disapprove the applicant’s ownership.

 After making a request, one of our representatives will get in touch with you to understand your requirements and will brief you regarding the process of Trademark Renewal.

 After the consultation, you will be asked for certain necessary details with respect to the trademark that needs to be registered.
 Post that, our Trademark Agent or Attorney will prepare the relevant documents that are required for filing the renewal application.

 After careful examination of the required documents, our Attorneys file the Trademark Renewal Application in the prescribed form (Form TM-R) along with relevant documents.